MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-expressions.md

 ## Variables

 Variables are always referenced by their name in the format `${myVariable}`.
-Variables can be referenced either using the property selector operator in the form of `myParent.myVariable`, using the item index selection operator like in `myParent.myList[0]`, or using the [getProperty](../adaptive-expressions/adaptive-expressions-prebuilt-functions.md#getProperty) function.
+They can be referenced either by the property selector operator in the form of `myParent.myVariable`, using the item index selection operator like in `myParent.myList[0]`, or by the [getProperty](../adaptive-expressions/adaptive-expressions-prebuilt-functions.md#getProperty) function.

 There are two special variables, `[]` and  `{}`. `[]` represents an empty list and `{}` represents a empty object.